 TIP: To prevent errors and delays in claim processing, always tell your providers right away if your coverage changes.

-Most of the time, the plan will pay preferred providers directly.
+Most of the time, the plan will pay preferred (network for UMP Plus) providers directly.
 For claims submitted by you or an out-of-network provider, the plan will determine whether to pay you, the provider, or both you and the provider.

 You will be notified of action taken on a claim within 30 days of the plan receiving it.
 This 30-day period may be extended by 15 days when action cannot be taken on the claim due to: